 where $\mathcal{D}$ is the set of discrete levels for both the in-phase and quadrature components of the symbols, whose values depend on the modulation type and order.
-The likelihood probability $p\left(\mathbf{z}|\tilde{\mathbf{a}}\right)$ is the probability that needs to be maximized in order for the detection to be optimal.
-The problem of finding an estimate vector $\hat{\mathbf{a}}$ that maximizes this probability is known as the maximum likelihood sequence estimation (MLSE) problem.
+The likelihood probability $p\left(\mathbf{z}|\tilde{\mathbf{a}}\right)$ needs to be maximized in order for the detection to be optimal.
+The problem of finding an estimate vector $\hat{\mathbf{a}}$ that maximizes this probability is the maximum likelihood sequence estimation (MLSE) problem.
 The received samples $\mathbf{z}$ can be seen as Gaussian random variables with a mean $\tilde{\mathbf{a}}$ and covariance matrix $\frac{1}{2}\sigma^{2}\tilde{\mathbf{G}}^{-1}$ \cite{bedeer2017low}.
-The likelihood probability in (\ref{ML}) to detect the high-order QAM FTN signaling is expressed as \cite{johnson2013statistical}
+The likelihood probability in (\ref{ML}) is written as \cite{johnson2013statistical}

 We can therefore formulate the MLSE problem for detecting the FTN signal in (\ref{FTN_sig}) as \cite{bedeer2017low}